vyomguptaa/OCR-in-Hindi-Text/README.md

-# Hindi Handwritten Characters recognition
+# Hindi Handwritten Characters recognition Using OCR

-My attempt at recreating ,Hindi Handwriting Recognition system using Deep Learning via Keras and Python, from a research paper written by Shailesh Acharya, Ashok Kumar Pant and Prashna Kumar Gyawali.

 The Link for research paper is [here](https://ieeexplore.ieee.org/abstract/document/7400041)